Don't Delay! Do Your FAFSA® Today.

 Calculating Aid

-Your eligibility to obtain financial aid is based on several factors: Student Aid Index (SAI) (formerly Expected Family Contribution (EFC)), your year in college, whether you are full- or part-time, and the cost of attendance (COA).
+Your eligibility to obtain financial aid is based on several factors: Student Aid Index (SAI) (formerly Expected Family Contribution (EFC)), your year in college, whether you are full- or part-time, and the Cost Of Attendance (COA).

 Once you complete the FAFSA®, you will be notified how much financial aid you are eligible to receive, and if any additional documentation is needed.